 9. Data security

 Data must be protected from unauthorised access and modification.
-For information asset security classification and related handling requirements, see 'Information asset security classifications and handling – Guidelines' on MyUSC (staff intranet).
-For further information on organisational information technology security, see Information and Communication Technology (ICT) Security – Managerial Policy.
+For information asset security classification and related handling requirements, see 'Information asset security classifications and handling – Guidelines' on MyUniSC (staff login required).
+For further information on organisational information technology security, see ICT Security - Operational Policy.

 10. Roles and responsibilities